-Payroll for One Employee: A Simple, Compliant Guide (2025)
+Payroll for One Employee: Step-by-Step Guide (2026)

-Beyond just avoiding fines, proper payroll:
+Beyond just avoiding fines, proper payroll for one employee:

-• Builds Your Financial Future: It ensures you (or your employee) are contributing to Social Security and Medicare, which builds eligibility for future benefits.
+- Builds Your Financial Future: It ensures you (or your employee) are contributing to Social Security and Medicare, which builds eligibility for future benefits.

-• Creates a Financial Record: A documented salary history is essential for personal milestones like securing a mortgage or a loan.
+- Creates a Financial Record: A documented salary history is essential for personal milestones like securing a mortgage or a loan.

-• Separates Business and Personal Finances: Paying a formal salary creates a clear and defensible line between company money and personal funds.
+- Separates Business and Personal Finances: Paying a formal salary creates a clear and defensible line between company money and personal funds.

-• Prepares You for Growth: Establishing a solid payroll process now makes adding your second, third, or tenth employee a much smoother transition.
+- Prepares You for Growth: Establishing a solid payroll process now makes adding your second, third, or tenth employee a much smoother transition.

 The Core Components of a Paycheck